 Uneven sidewalks, dangerous stairways, or loose railings may also cause people to fall.
-Aside from the most common trip and fall premises liability cases, falling objects or collapsing structures also create dangers that can cause catastrophic injury.
+Aside from the most common trip and fall premises liability cases, falling objects or collapsing structures also create dangers that can cause catastrophic harm.
 A Montgomery County attorney who routinely handles these kinds of premises liability actions could determine whether a landowner may be required to pay compensation.

-There are situations when an injured person may be partially at fault for an accident.
+However, there are situations when an injured person may be partially at fault for an accident.
 Pennsylvania follows a modified comparative negligence model.
 This means that even if the injured party’s negligence contributed to the accident, they are still entitled to damages if they are less than 50 percent responsible for the fall.

 What is the Duty of Care a Landowner Owes?

 A landowner is considered negligent under Pennsylvania law if they fail to meet the duty of care owed to others.
-In a lawsuit for compensation, an injured party must establish what the duty of care is, how the owner breached that duty, and that this breach caused the injury.
+In a lawsuit for compensation, an injured party must establish what the duty of care is, how the owner breached that duty, and that this breach caused their injury.
 Generally, an injured party falls into one of the following categories:

 An invitee is someone on a property for business or public purposes.
-In Pennsylvania, a landowner owes an invitee the duty to inspect the property for dangerous conditions and to protect and warn them of any dangers.
+In Pennsylvania, a landowner owes an invitee the duty to inspect the property for dangerous conditions and protect and warn them of any dangers.

 This is someone allowed on a premises, and the owner’s duty is slightly less than that towards an invitee.
 A landowner does not have a responsibility to inspect the property for licensees but must warn of and correct any dangerous conditions.

-If someone is illegally on another’s property, generally, the landowner owes no duty of care.
+If someone is illegally on another’s property, the landowner generally owes no duty of care.
 However, they cannot intentionally endanger trespassers.

 Does the Law Change for Trespassing Children?

-If a minor trespasses on the property and is injured, there may be a duty owed to that child.
+If a minor trespasses on a property and is injured, there may be a duty owed to that child.
 The law recognizes conditions known as “attractive nuisances” on property.
 Children tend to be attracted to swimming pools, pits, trampolines, containers, and heavy equipment.
 A construction site, for example, can be an “attractive nuisance” to children, and the owner must secure anything that would invite children onto the property.